ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 _(version 21 and later only)_

-triggered every frame after the game logic has run but before anything is rendered to the pre-screen sprite cache
+triggered every frame after the game logic has run but before anything is drawn.

 **data value:** _(unused, currently 0)_